nickfreese/Blob-Freezer/readme.md

-BLOB FREEZER - COPYRIGHT Nick Freese 2017 -
+BLOB FREEZER -  Nick Freese 2017 -
 ------------------------------------------------------------------------------------------------------------------

 what:  Blob Freezer is a nifty piece of web software which aids image performance optimization.
 It combines dynamic image optimization, image blobs, sprite sheets and aggressive caching to deliver faster page loads.